sammyhenningsson/hal_presenter/README.md

 class PostSerializer
   extend HALPresenter

-  curie :doc { '/api/docs/{rel}' }
+  curie :doc do
+  '/api/docs/{rel}'
+  end
   link :'doc:user', '/users/5'
 end

 post = OpenStruct.new(id: 5)
 PostSerializer.to_hal(post)   # => {"_links":{"doc:user":{"href":"/users/5"},"curies":[{"name":"doc","href":"/api/docs/{rel}","templated":true}]}}
 ```
-When a resource is embedded in another resource (see below) all curies are added to the root resource.
-One benefit of this is that each curie only appear once in the output, instead of once for
+When a resource is embedded in another resource all curies are added to the root resource.
+This ensures that each curie only appear once in the output.
-each embedded resource for instance.
-But be cautious, to not define curies with colliding names.
-For example, if you have two presenters `Foo` and `Bar` each with a curie named `doc` but pointing to different URIs, say `/foo/{rel}` resp. `/bar/{rel}`.
-Then if you make `Foo` embed resources serialized with `Bar` then a collision will occur and a single `doc` curie will be added, with either `/foo/{rel}` or `/bar/{rel}`
-as the target URI.
-To remedy this, give the curies different names.
+Note that curies may get renamed if there are conflicts between them.
+See example in [`::embed`](#embed) for more details.

 ### ::namespace
 Multiple links and embedded resources may be grouped together inside a curie namespace.
 This is done by wrapping them inside a block passed to `::namespace`.